Admin>Day to Day>Members>Members Database

 - Send Group Email – rather than create a Messaging Group, you could issue an email to everyone in the search results.

-To the right of each member’s name are their email address (if one is provided), and their telephone number, plus six icons.
+To the right of each member’s name are their email address (if one is provided), plus four icons. from left to right the functions of these icons are listed below

 View/edit a member’s details

-The member’s details may be edited by clicking the View icon (magnifying glass) in the member’s row.
+The member’s details may be edited by clicking the View icon (Eye symbol) in the member’s row.

-Personal details, registration details and player profile are all editable1, and details of their different roles on the site are listed.
+User details and player profile are shown, and details of their different roles on the site are listed via the config panel

 This is the place to correct any misspelled names created by other teams when adding scorecards as it will allow the data input for that name to be retained.